Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Krisp if you prioritize remote workers, call center agents, anyone on frequent calls.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Krisp if your daily work is mostly real-time AI noise cancellation for calls.
 Grammarly scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 Grammarly